xaenou/origami-media/README.md

 Almost everything is configurable and can be adjusted within the maubot manager dashboard for the instance.
 See base-config.yaml.

+- video embeddings
 - Queues
-- Streaming
+- Concurrency
 - Passive URL listening
-- URL cleaning
+- URL validation
+- Url whitelist
+- max file-size control
+- dynamic yt-dlp config

 ## Server Dependencies